"Less is More": Credit Default Swaps and Firm Cyclicality

-Firm cyclicality decreases by around 40% after the inception of credit default swap (CDS) trading.
-The effect is due to CDS firms’ lower asset growth-GDP growth sensitivity in good times and stronger for firms facing a more severe exacting creditor problem, i.e., those with powerful shareholders, high industry Q, high liquidation costs and low ratings.
-Moreover, CDS trading impedes unhealthy growth and increases profitability and market value.
-The effect is not due to lower M&A activity of CDS firms and robust before and after the global financial crisis.
-The evidence highlights an important disciplining effect of CDS on corporate growth.
+Firm cyclicality, measured as firm asset growth-GDP growth sensitivity, decreases by around 40% after the inception of credit default swap (CDS) trading.
+The effect is mainly observed in good times and stronger for firms facing a more severe exacting creditor problem.
+The cyclicality-reducing effect of CDS trading cannot be explained with bank lending cyclicality or market beta.
+Our finding is robust for alternative measures such as outstanding CDS positions, firm employment growth, and state-/industry level cyclicality.
+Moreover, CDS trading impedes unhealthy firm growth and enhances profitability and firm value.
+Overall, our paper reveals a new real effect of financial innovations on firm cyclicality and highlights an important disciplining effect of CDS on corporate growth.

 Keywords: Credit default swaps, real effects of financial markets, exacting creditors, asset growth, employment growth